cfw-guide/dsi.cfw.guide/_pages/en_US/installing-unlaunch.md

 12. Repeat steps 9 and 10 of this section
 13. Hold (A) while powering on your system, to verify Unlaunch installed properly
   - You should briefly see the Unlaunch screen, and boot into a version of the DSi Menu with no sound
+  - If you are on a firmware greater than 1.4, it is **highly likely** you will freeze on the Unlaunch menu, due to a bug in Unlaunch 0.9
+  - You may downgrade back to 0.8 by running the 0.8 installer as your `bootcode.dsi`, but you will lose the ability to launch DSiWare with DSiMenu++

 With Unlaunch installed, your system now has primitive brick protection, unless the launcher's TMD file is destroyed.
 Unlaunch has protections that should prevent this from happening, and HiyaCFW uses your SD card as the DSi's NAND, adding a very resilient layer of brick protection.